awsdocs/aws-doc-sdk-examples/dotnetv3/Glacier/README.md

-# Amazon S3 Glacier code examples for the AWS SDK for .NET
+# Amazon S3 Glacier code examples for the SDK for .NET

 ## Overview
 The code examples in this section show how to use the AWS SDK for .NET with Amazon